Step 2: Parsing and Printing | Language Workshop

 Pretty Printing

 We’ve spent most of this step implementing a way to go from strings to an AST.
 While we’re at it, we might as well write a function that goes the other way.
-Such functions are called pretty printers, and are thankfully much easier to implement that parsers!
+Such functions are called pretty printers, and are thankfully much easier to implement than parsers!

 We’ll make our program pretty printer put each top-level expression on its own line.
 Then, for each expression:

-• if it’s an integer literal, convert the integer into a string
+- if it’s an integer literal, convert the integer into a string

-• if it’s a symbol, then do nothing (it’s already a string)
+- if it’s a symbol, then do nothing (it’s already a string)

-• if it’s an S-Expression, then convert all of the expressions inside it to strings (recursion!), put whitespace between them, and surround them with brackets.
+- if it’s an S-Expression, then convert all of the expressions inside it to strings (recursion!), put whitespace between them, and surround them with brackets.

 You should write make this function return a string, rather than immediately printing it to the console.